zoldello/Gramene-Tree/README.md

 -----------------------------------------------------
 Here are ideas I am pondering for future releases

-- UNIT TEST and BDD TEST (technical debt)
+- UNIT TEST and BDD TEST.
+I ought to have done TDD (technical debt)

+- The buildTree function in Tree.js is too complex and unit testing is tricky (technical debt)

 - Hide or show childen nodes via CSS rather than deleting or re-adding children, respectively (technical debt)